darkmaster420/AIOgames/README.md

 - Universal download link access for all games
 - Custom game tracking by name input
 - Direct links to download posts
+- **🆕 Automatic Steam verification** for newly added games with confidence-based matching
+- **🆕 Proper game deletion** - no more "already tracked" errors when re-adding games

 ### 📊 Advanced Game Tracking
 - Track your favorite games for updates
+- **🆕 Auto Steam verification** with 85%/80% confidence thresholds for all new additions
 - Intelligent ambiguous update detection with multiple matching strategies
 - Automatic update detection and notifications
 - Update history and version tracking